1c-syntax/bsl-language-server/docs/en/diagnostics/UsingHardcodeNetworkAddress.md

-# Using hardcode ip addresses in code
+# Using hardcode ip addresses in code (UsingHardcodeNetworkAddress)

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |